arangodb/arangodb/Documentation/Books/Manual/Foxx/GettingStarted.md

 The first line imports the [`joi` module from npm](https://www.npmjs.com/package/joi) which comes bundled with ArangoDB.
 Joi is a validation library that is used throughout Foxx to define schemas and parameter types.

 **Note**: You can bundle your own modules from npm by installing them in your service folder and making sure the `node_modules` folder is included in your zip archive.
-For more information see the section on [module dependencies in the chapter on dependencies](Reference/Dependencies.md#module-dependencies).
+For more information see the [Bundled Node modules](Guides/BundledNodeModules.md) chapter.

 The `pathParam` method allows us to specify parameters we are expecting in the path.
 The first argument corresponds to the parameter name in the path, the second argument is a joi schema the parameter is expected to match and the final argument serves to describe the parameter in the API documentation.